SheethalShobi/K8s/HELM/Notes.md

 ------------

 #### ADVANTAGES OF HELM:
-1)Manage Complexity
+1)Manage Complexity :
 Charts describe even the most complex apps, provide repeatable application installation, and serve as a single point of authority.

-2)Easy Updates
+2)Easy Updates :
-Take the pain out of updates with in-place upgrades and custom hooks.
+Takes the pain out of updates with in-place upgrades and custom hooks.

-3)Simple Sharing
+3)Simple Sharing :
 Charts are easy to version, share, and host on public or private servers.

-4)Rollbacks
+4)Rollbacks :
 Use helm rollback to roll back to an older version of a release with ease.

 -------------